• Skip to primary navigation

 Solo Travel in San Miguel de Allende

-Safety in San Miguel de Allende is high so solo travelers are common, including solo women too.
-In fact, many solo travelers I met in Mexico City had recently returned from the San Miguel with nothing but good reports.
+Safety in San Miguel de Allende is high so solo travellers are common, including solo women too.
+In fact, many solo travellers I met in Mexico City had recently returned from the San Miguel with nothing but good reports.

 worst neighborhoods in san miguel de allende

-However, I still recommend you plan your trip carefully if traveling alone, but you won鈥檛 feel the need to constantly look over your shoulder as you may in some Mexican cities, especially as a solo female traveler.
+However, I still recommend you plan your trip carefully if travelling alone, but you won’t feel the need to constantly look over your shoulder as you may in some Mexican cities, especially as a solo female traveller.

 So, is San Miguel de Allende safe for solo travelers?
 Absolutely!

-I recommend you visit places such as Canada de la Virgen, an amazing archeological site, and El Jardin, which is the central square, among other places.
-You can also join groups such as SMAllende Friends and connect with locals and travelers in the area before you arrive.
+I recommend you visit places such as Canada de la Virgen, an amazing archaeological site, and El Jardin, which is the central square, among other places.
+You can also join groups such as SMAllende Friends and connect with locals and travellers in the area before you arrive.

 San Miguel de Allende Safety at Night

 Yes, San Miguel de Allende is moderately safe at night.
-Because this is a tourist city, the streets are usually well-lit and the crime rate is not high, so there鈥檚 not much to worry about.
+Because this is a popular tourist city, the streets are typically well-lit and the crime rate is not high, making evening strolls pleasant and worry-free so you can relax.

 san miguel de allende at night

-Additionally, there鈥檚 a police presence, which creates a sense of security.
-So, is San Miguel de Allende safe at night?
-Yes, but always be cautious, especially if you鈥檙e alone.
+Additionally, there’s a police presence, which creates a sense of security.
+So, to reiterate: is San Miguel de Allende safe at night?
+Yes, but always be cautious, especially if you’re alone and avoid poorly lit streets at night.

 There is a lively night scene in the city which is known for its rooftop bars and cocktails so it would be rude not to experience it for yourself.